o-ran-sc/o-du-l2/docs/api-docs.rst

       g.
 Downlink Broadcast Allocation - Provides DCI and DL data scheduling information for SIB1 for a given slot for Broadcast Channel, as per Section 9.2.2.3.9 of the AAD Spec.

+      h.
+UE Delete Response - Response to UE delete request from MAC, as per Section 9.2.2.3.4

+      i.
+Cell Delete Response - Response to Cell delete response from MAC, as per Section 9.2.2.3.2

 3. DU APP - MAC Interface

    - AAD Spec : section 9.2.3